wlchin/SampleExplorer/README.md

     ```

-The types of searches performed depends on input.
-If only a gene set is supplied, the search step defaults to "transcriptome", with the user able to select between "transcriptome" and "semantic" for the expansion step.
+The types of searches which can be performed depend on input.
+For instance,iIf only a gene set is supplied, the search step defaults to "transcriptome", with the user able to select between "transcriptome" and "semantic" for the expansion step.

-## Optional single sample GSEA (ssGSEA)
+## Optional single sample gene set enrichment analysis (ssGSEA)

 To further refine the set of samples and studies returned by BioRAG search, ssGSEA can be peformed on all samples returned by the query.
 Use the "perform_enrichment" parameter to specifiy if ssGSEA should be performed on all samples.
 If so, the returned dataframe will contain enrichment scores, pvalues and FDRs.